Yetundeazeez/HR-ATTRITION-PROJECT/README.md

 6. Attrition by Relationship Satisfaction: The bar chart shows that employees that are satisfied with their relationships have the highest attrition (71) while  employees that are very dissatisfied with their relationships have the lowest attrition (45).
 7. Attition by Job Satisfaction: The bar chart shows that employees that are satisfied with their jobs have the most attrition (73) while employees that are dissatisfied with their jobs have the least attrition (46).
 8. Attition by Environment Satisfaction: The bar chart shows that employees that are very dissatisfied with their environment have the most attrition (72) while employees that are dissatisfied with their environment have the least attrition (43).
----

-## Recommendation

-The following are the recommendations made based on the insights derived:

-- Work Life Balance: The company should help employees achieve an excellent and healthy balance between their work and personal lives by providing flexible work arrangements and remote work options for their employees.
-- Relationship Satisfaction:
-- Job Satisfaction: Competitive salaries and other benefits should be provided to the employees in order to them productive and innovative.
-- Environment Satisfaction: The company should create an environment for workers to learn, make mistakes and improve themselves.
-- Job Involvement: Team work and collaboration should be encouraged among workers as this would keep them engaged and invested in their work. r the Manager and Research Director.

 ## EMPLOYEE WELLNESS
 The following insights are gotten from the employee wellness report: